ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 As mentioned in the introduction and emphasized in the execution model, trails in parallel do not execute with real parallelism.
-Therefore, it is important to note that parallel compositions provide *awaiting in parallel*, rather than *executing in parallel* (see [Asynchronous Threads](statements/#thread) for real parallelism support).
+Therefore, it is important to note that parallel compositions support *awaiting in parallel*, rather than *executing in parallel* (see [Asynchronous Threads](statements/#thread) for real parallelism support).
 <!--